robin-rpr/calos/doc/clearly-test.rst

 respectively.

 In all four cases, when creating directories, only the final path component is created.
-Parent directories must already exist, i.e., :code:`ch-test` uses the behavior of :code:`mkdir` rather than :code:`mkdir -p`.
+Parent directories must already exist, i.e., :code:`clearly test` uses the behavior of :code:`mkdir` rather than :code:`mkdir -p`.

 Some of the tests exercise parallel functionality.
-If :code:`ch-test` is run on a single node, multiple cores will be used; if in a Slurm allocation, multiple nodes too.
+If :code:`clearly test` is run on a single node, multiple cores will be used; if in a Slurm allocation, multiple nodes too.